ember-tooling/ember-language-server/DEBUGGING.md

                                           :add-on? t
                                           :server-id 'els))

-We first followed the steps in "Fetching EULS", installing in `/home/madnificent/code/javascript/ember-language-server/`.
+We first followed the steps in "Fetching uELS", installing in `/home/madnificent/code/javascript/ember-language-server/`.

 We then adapted the integration code to the following: